 Before we dig into the minutia of the individual processors and what they can do, let’s take a broad look at the latest range of CPUs from Intel on desktop and mobile for both Core i3 and Core i5 designs.

 Intel’s desktop range of CPUs has lost some ground to AMD in recent years, but they’re still excellent for gaming and work and, thanks to the increased competition, have more cores and higher clocks than ever.
 Additional features include Thunderbolt 3 ports, improved A.I. performance, and significant wireless speed improvements.
+All of the current desktop processors are listed below, though note that Intel is rumored to launch its 11th generation of desktop processors in either late 2020 or early 2021.

 |Cores||Threads||Base clock||Boost clock||Graphics||TDP||Cost**|